What Is a Portfolio in PropWise?

 - One place for properties, documents, and feedback

-The buyer’s email is required to create a portfolio.
-It’s the foundation for access, sharing, and collaboration.
+The buyer’s email is essential to create a portfolio.
+It serves as the foundation for access, sharing, and collaboration.

 When to use this

-Use a portfolio whenever you want clarity, speed, and fewer mistakes in a deal.
+We recommend using a portfolio whenever you seek clarity, speed, and fewer mistakes in a deal.
+Typical scenarios include:

 - Onboarding a new buyer